ajgbarnes/bbc-micro-jet-boat/README.md

 3. Run the script using **node generate-map.js** (in the Powershell on windows you'll have to use node ./generate-map.js)
 4. Open the generated jetboat-map.png image file
 5. Enjoy!

+There are four levels each with different colours as below.
+Each level has 11 laps with increasing hazards per lap.
+The lap times also reduce per level per lap until it becomes impossible to complete.

 ![alt text](https://github.com/ajgbarnes/bbc-micro-jet-boat/blob/main/jetboat-map-scheme-all.png "Jet Boat Map - All Colour Schemes Tessellated")